Zehir/godot-hexagon-tile-map-layer/.changeset/clean-taxes-push.md

 "hexagon-tile-map-layer": minor
 ---

-Added interactive demo for the plugin showcasing hex grid functionality with layout selection
+Added interactive demo for the plugin showcasing hex grid functionality with layout selection.
+More methods will be added to the demo in the future.